 - Platinum: The Platinum plan is a bumper-to-bumper warranty that covers over 1,500 original Hyundai parts.
 It’s the most comprehensive coverage available from Hyundai.

-- Gold: This plan covers the powertrain and several additional component groups, such as the front and rear suspension, shocks, electrical system, fuel system, and climate control.
+- Gold: This covers the powertrain and several additional component groups, such as the front and rear suspension, shocks, electrical system, fuel system, and climate control.

 - Powertrain: This plan covers the engine, transmission, and drive axle.